 It is the only one among 4 figures, using the head in this kit.
 The quality is very high and it is not inferior even if it is aligned with a resin made.
-I reproduced the helmet’s chin strap with a brass.
+I reproduced the helmet’s chin strap with brass.

 Russian soldiers who are fighting at the scoop, it might have been better to put the helmet a little more deeply.
 Adjustment is difficult because Hornet’s resin head is quite vertically long.
 I think that the figure of the Master Box has a lot of small faces compared with the Dragon.
 I like the shallow wearing helmet because I can not see the expression as wearing a helmet deeply.
-Keep looking the nice mold faces.
+Keep looking at the nice mold faces.

-A Russian soldier who is fighting with his scoop.
+A Russian soldier is fighting with his scoop.
 I was thinking that it was a pose with a feeling of dynamism like a movie Matrix.
-I used an iron screw in the base and implanted neodymium magnet behind his feet.
+I used an iron screw in the base and implanted a neodymium magnet behind his feet.
 Because the magnetic force is strong, it stands steadily for decorating even in the unbalanced pose.

-Only this figure was original head and the rest was changed.
+Only this figure was the original head and the rest was changed.
 The original has no problem at all.
 Maybe I did not have to replace others either.
 Early kits of the Dragon and all expressionless figures, it is effective.
 There is nothing much appreciated as a user if the mold is excellent from the beginning or expressive face.

 Russian soldier, I added a neodymium magnet was the most impressive for me.
 Personally, I like the relaxing pose, but sometimes these are also interesting.
 I still have some kits of a similar situation.
 See you soon.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.